websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    xpack.security.session.idleTimeout: "1h"
    xpack.security.session.lifespan: "30d"

+   # If using PEM-encoded certificates and keys, comment out the trust/keystore
+   # paths and passwords above and instead use:

+   #elasticsearch.ssl.certificateAuthorities: [ "config/certs/ca.crt" ]
+   #elasticsearch.ssl.certificate: config/certs/elastic-nodes.crt
+   #elasticsearch.ssl.key: config/certs/elastic-nodes.key

+   #server.ssl.certificateAuthorities: [ "config/certs/ca.crt" ]
+   #server.ssl.certificate: config/certs/elastic-nodes.crt
+   #server.ssl.key: config/certs/elastic-nodes.key
    ```

 <!-- questions about these settings:

 1. the elastic docs don't say to use the password setting in the kibana.yml, but to use the command "./bin/kibana-keystore add server.ssl.keystore.password".
 Should we do the same?

-2. This usage of PKCS#12 can work on Elasticsearch 7.x, but 6.x needs PEM certs.
-How should we handle this mix?
-We show both ways in the securing article, therefore we'll need to assume they could have either situation.
-I vote to default to PKCS#12 and treat PEM as the "if you need it" (like if on 7.2 with ES 6) scenario.

-3. According to the docs, you'll also need to set this in elasticsearch.yml: xpack.security.http.ssl.client_authentication: "optional" OR "required.
+2. According to the docs, you'll also need to set this in elasticsearch.yml: xpack.security.http.ssl.client_authentication: "optional" OR "required.
 However, I didn't need it when setting up my local test.
 What do we do?"
 -->

 After this step you can access Kibana at `https://localhost:5601` and sign in with a Kibana user.
 The last step is to connect Kibana to Liferay.